What the Fact?!

 If the Aquatics Center is approved what part of Longmont is it going to be located in?
 North or South?

-stubblefieldr asked almost 5 years ago
+stubblefieldr asked over 5 years ago

 Thanks for your interest in a potential aquatics center!
 A site won't be selected before the 2019 election.
 If voters approve the construction of the facility, four possible locations would be considered: